fossabot/01-java-notification-service/README.md

 ### Learning and Docs

+You can proceed on learning the materials from this repository assuming that you know already [0-java-fundamentals](https://github.com/becoming/0-java-fundamentals)

 Please refer to the [Wiki section](https://github.com/becoming/notification-service/wiki) of this repository for a complete guide on how to build this application step by step and learn the required technologies along the way.

 [the Becoming's YouTube Playlist](https://www.youtube.com/playlist?list=PLPkoWZmDIKwAE9aAHJpwnlwZDwg87mUfl)